LDAWG-a11y/a11yWebApp/src/AAA/index.md

 Click on the following sections to expand them:

-<h3 class="accordion">Make college resources and learning materials accessible by design</h3>
+<h3 class="accordion">To work towards making college resources and learning materials accessible by design</h3>
 <div class="accordion__panel">

 Colleges create a range of content, resources and learning materials.
 This includes HTML web content, PDFs, PowerPoints, etc. Our campaign aims to maximise accessibility for documents in all formats produced by Further Education colleges.
 Make Things accessible has a number of guides on improving content accessibility and we will link to other good sources as we find them: